PiyushSrivastava28/Image-Rotate/README.md

-# Image-Rotate
-Rotate Image Using OpenCV
+# Image-Rotate (Rotate Image Using OpenCV)

-IDE Used:       I have visual studio 2019 to make this project.
+IDE Used :       I have visual studio 2019 to make this project.

 Header Files:
     	opencv2/opencv.hpp: This is used to import all the necessary functions in open cv.